 Change Orders increase costs – both project and administrative.
 They can be very disruptive.
-It is not unusual for Contractors to add an additional 10-20% to their overhead rate for Change Orders.
+It is not unusual for Contractors to add an additional 10-20% to their overhead rate for changes.

 Never use your Contractor as an estimating service.
 It should come as no surprise when your Contractor charges an administrative fee for changes you request.
-Putting together Change Order estimates is time consuming and expensive.
+Putting together estimates is time consuming and expensive.
 Contractors typically charge up to $300 per Change Order request to cover their administrative costs.
-These fees are non-refundable whether or not you approve the Change Order.
+These fees are non-refundable whether or not you approve the change.

 Change Orders are always payable in full at the time of signing.
 Also known as “Pay as you go”.
 Change Orders should never accumulate until the end of the job.